mikkelsvartveit/it2810-project2/README.md

 ### GitLab API

 The GitLab API is called using Javascript's built-in Fetch API.
 This API makes it easy to load external data in an asynchronous way (AJAX).

-TODO: Add endpoints
+The request is authenticated by passing the token in the HTTP request's header field: 'Authorization: Bearer token'.

+#### Endpoints

+- GET /projects/:id/merge_requests
+  - Mostly used with query state='merged' for analyzing statistics of merged merge requests
+- GET /projects/:id/repository/commits
+  - With query per_page=10000 we are able to analyze a large quantity of commits from the project.
+Since the filtering of the data isn't too computationally demanding, a single large page per request works fine.
+In the future, multiple requests with smaller pages might need to be implemented to accomodate larger projects.
+- GET /projects/:id/issues
+  - We query issues by state='closed', since this metric gives most insight into project contribution per author

 ### Testing